remondis-it/propertypath/README.md

 ## Why is ... not supported?

 This library currently only supports the above method calls in a property path.
-Other methods are not implemented because this would morph this library into a mocking framework, and that is not the intend.
+Other methods are not implemented because this would morph this library into a mocking framework, and that is not the intent.

 The method `java.util.Map.getOrDefault(Object, V)` seemed like a good candidate to be implemented and supported in property paths, but using complex objects as key or value in maps introduces a dependency when testing.
 The arguments in property paths are also checked using equals, so the test must have the exact same arguments which is considered as a strong dependecy.